 - Plans and pricing: TubeBuddy

 TubeBuddy and VidIQ are excellent tools, and users can use them at the same time.
-TubeBuddy is more feature-rich and affordable than VidIQ.
-TubeBuddy outshines or ties VidIQ in every major category except for analytics and auditing.
-Overall, I use and recommend TubeBuddy to grow my channel and get views.
+However, TubeBuddy is more feature-rich and affordable than VidIQ.
+TubeBuddy outshines or ties VidIQ in every major category except for analytics and demonetization prevention.
+Overall, I recommend TubeBuddy over VidIQ to grow your channel, get views, increase subs, and dominate YouTube.